WalkerWaqiOrg/cpuminer-multi/README.md

 #### Basic *nix build instructions:
  * ./autogen.sh	# only needed if building from git repo

  * ./nomacro.pl	# only needed if building on Mac OS X or with Clang

  * ./configure CFLAGS="*-march=native*"
    * # Use -march=native if building for a single machine

  * make

+Another build method:

+- ./autogen.sh	# only needed if building from git repo

+  - ./nomacro.pl	# only needed if building on Mac OS X or with Clang

+- ./configure CFLAGS="*-march=native*"

+  - # Use -march=native if building for a single machine

+- make

+- cmake .

+- make

 #### Notes for AIX users:
  * To build a 64-bit binary, export OBJECT_MODE=64